 The 10,000 different tunings for diagonal entries of $Q$ and $R$ resulted in vastly different state estimations.
 Only such tunings were considered that did not exceed the time threshold of \SI{30}{\second}.
 All other tunings were omitted because these usually led to filter divergence, and thus very long time updates.
 This applied for 468 out of 10,000 tunings (around \SI{4.7}{\percent}).
 The other \SI{95.3}{\percent} satisfied the time threshold, and are referred to as the successful tunings.
 To illustrate the effect of widely different tunings, Fig.~\ref{fig:res:ranking_tuning} shows the ranking of the successful tunings according to the L1-norm of the NRMSE of all states ($\mathrm{NRMSE_x}$) in log scale.

-The ranking in Fig.~\ref{fig:res:ranking_tuning} can be roughly subdivided into three parts, indicated by vertical dashed lines.
-For the worst around \SI{5}{\percent} of successful tunings (right), the error function decreases quickly.
+The ranking in Fig.~\ref{fig:res:ranking_tuning} can be roughly subdivided into three parts, which is indicated by vertical dashed lines.
+For the worst \SI{5}{\percent} of successful tunings (right), the error function decreases quickly.
 The central, almost horizontal part of Fig.~\ref{fig:res:ranking_tuning} encompasses around \SI{90}{\percent} of successful tunings, which deliver about the same quality of state estimation, i.e., the error nearly plateaus.
 Only for about the best \SI{5}{\percent} of successful tunings (left), the error decreased rapidly again with increasing slope towards the best tunings.
 A similar tilted S-shape can also be observed for the L1-norm of NRMSE of all outputs ($\mathrm{NRMSE_y}$, plots not shown).
 By contrast, the ranking plot of Boulkroune's error function does not show three characteristic parts, cf. Fig.~\ref{fig:ranking_Boulkroune}.
 Instead, many tunings deliver similar performance and only very few with really poor performance.

-The three best-ranked tunings of Fig.~\ref{fig:res:ranking_tuning} are shown in Fig.~\ref{fig:res:top_tunings} by means of the diagonal entries of $Q$ and $R$ in absolute coordinates.
+Fig.~\ref{fig:res:top_tunings} shows the diagonal entries of $Q$ and $R$ of the three best-ranked tunings of Fig.~\ref{fig:res:ranking_tuning} in absolute coordinates.

-Their numeric values differ substantially (mind the log scale), while their corresponding error function results in very simular values ($\mathrm{NRMSE_x}=$ 5.79, 7.57, and 7.86 for best ranked tunings no. 1, 2, and 3).
-This suggests that instead of a unique, globally optimal Kalman filter tuning, there are many local optima \cite{Boulkroune.2023,Chen.2024}.
-Comparing the best-ranked tuning values according to different criteria, e.g., $\mathrm{NRMSE_x}$, $\mathrm{NRMSE_y}$, and Boulkroune's error function, shows that widely different tunings persist, cf. Fig.~\ref{fig:res:topX_tuning_factors}.
+Their numeric values differ substantially (note the log scale), while their corresponding error function gives very similar values ($\mathrm{NRMSE_x}=$ 5.79, 7.57, and 7.86 for best ranked tunings no. 1, 2, and 3).
+This suggests that there exist many locally optimal tunings \cite{Boulkroune.2023,Chen.2024} instead of a unique global optimum.
+Comparing the best-ranked tuning values according to different criteria, e.g., $\mathrm{NRMSE_x}$, $\mathrm{NRMSE_y}$, and Boulkroune's error function shows that widely different tunings persist, cf. Fig.~\ref{fig:res:topX_tuning_factors}.

-Fig.~\ref{fig:res:gs_results_EKF_perf} shows the MR-EKF performance for the best-ranked tunings according to the three criteria $\mathrm{NRMSE_x}$ (blue), $\mathrm{NRMSE_y}$ (yellow), and Boulkroune's error function (red) by means of pH (top), acetic acid (AC, center), and the L1-norm of normalized state errors.\footnote{Computed as $\frac{|\hat x_k - x_k|}{\frac{1}{N} \sum_{k=1}^{N} |x_k|}$, $N$: number of online time steps.}
+Fig.~\ref{fig:res:gs_results_EKF_perf} shows the MR-EKF performance for the best-ranked tunings according to the three criteria $\mathrm{NRMSE_x}$ (blue), $\mathrm{NRMSE_y}$ (yellow), and Boulkroune's error function (red) by means of pH (top), acetic acid (AC, center), and the L1-norm of normalized state errors.\footnote{Computed as $\frac{|\hat x_k - x_k|}{\frac{1}{N} \sum_{k=1}^{N} |x_k|}$, with the number $N$ of online time steps.}